AdamVD/zookeepers/cdk/README.md

 ## Shutting down and destroying the stack
 This part will require a bit of quick coordination.
 The Fargate task with our running container will need to be manually stopped from the AWS console.
-This sends a `SIGTERM` signal to the container, which notifies our code to shut down the Custom Labels service - otherwise Adam will lose all of his money at $4/hour.
+This sends a `SIGTERM` signal to the container, which notifies our code to shut down the Custom Labels service - otherwise Adam will lose all of his (Educate) money at $4/hour.
 For some reason which we were not able to debug, this "graceful shutdown" behavior will not happen when you `destroy` the CDK app.

 #### Stopping the Fargate task